 Our very own snorkel gear made it on our beach trip packing list a few years ago after falling in love with the marine life in Cozumel, Mexico.

 We don’t know why we waited so long to learn to snorkel.
 Now after the pandemic, we can’t imagine ever renting gear that someone else used.
 Yes, they do clean the gear after, but that’s just a little too personal for me.
 If you’re a germaphobe, invest in your own snorkeling gear.

 Snorkeling is a free activity you can do from the beach shore.
 You don’t always have to venture on a boat to snorkel.

 My Cressi snorkel gear is a great fit.
 Now, I am not an expert at what is the best gear.
-You should absolutely do your own research and purchase what you’re comfortable with for you.
+You should absolutely do your own research and purchase what you’re comfortable with for yourself.

-While I am not a fan of the full-face snorkel fan (which makes me feel claustrophobic), hubby loves his full-face mask.
+While I am not a fan of the full-face snorkel (which makes me feel claustrophobic), hubby loves his full-face mask.
 Warning: some tours find it unsafe and will not allow you to use them.

 We love Our Hydro Flask water bottles as it keeps my ice frozen and my water cold all day long.
 They come in different sizes and colors.
 It’s also eco-friendly!
 We’ve had them for years, so it’s a brand we definitely support and know works.

 20. Security Lock Box

 Hubby and I have each other, but when we’re at the beach and we swim together, we used to have to worry about leaving our things behind on the beach.
 Specifically, our wallets & phones.
 Before our last trip, I found this portable lockbox to take with us.

 At first, hubby was not sold, but then he realized it was better than nothing.
 We’d take our small valuable items, lock them in this portable box and then secure it to our beach chair or table, wherever we were set up.

 Getting in the car and having a beach day near home?
 Bring a beach chair or two.